Home

 Examples of detriment could be:

-It depends on the type of workplace whether the employee should report it to either:
+Depending on the workplace, the worker should report it to either:

 Get more advice and support